small-tech/site.js/README.md

 ### Alpha and Beta channels

+__Note:__ This is a new feature.
+There have not been any alpha or beta releases yet.
+The commands below will not work until there are (at which point, this message will removed).

 On Linux and macOS, addition to the release build channel, there is also an alpha build and beta build channel available.
 Pass either `alpha` or `beta` as an argument to the Bash pipe to install the latest build from the respective channel.

 For example, to install the latest beta build on Linux: